raspberrypilearning/explore-a-3d-world/en/step_4.md

 --- task ---
 You can adjust the position and rotation of the camera in the Scene view or the Inspector.

-Try these settings to get a 3rd person view of your Player:
+Try these settings to get a 3rd person view of your Player, looking down from behind and above your player.

-Y
+Position: X=0, Y=2.5, Z=2.5
+Rotation X=35

+You can position the camera in the Scene view using the Transform and Rotate tools if you prefer.

+--- /task ---

+--- task ---
+**Test:** Play your project.
+The camera will now follow your character with the camera just behind and above your character and looking down at an angle.

 --- /task ---

 --- save ---